7Sion7/your-recipes/README.md

 # your-recipes

-A Recipes WebSite that allows you to add your own recipes, as well as saved them and other recipes that are fetched from an API to your saved list in your account.
+A Recipes WebSite has a backend implementation for a recipe management system.
+It provides APIs for user authentication, recipe retrieval, creation, saving, and removal.
+The backend is built using Node.js, Express, and MongoDB.
+Its backend is built with React.
+The application allows users to explore recipes, view details, and manage their saved recipes.
 This Web Application uses the MERN stack (MongoDB, Express.js, React.js, Node.js).